 The Art and Science of Accomplishing goals on a budget.

-I was a natural athlete growing up on Canada’s west coast, surrounded by nature.
-It wasn’t a difficult transition; school, sports to fitness & nutrition in college.
-Then an eight year personal training career.
-Finally reaching the apex of my fitness performance in competition, I continued my education at The Canadian School of Natural Nutrition.
-I wondered after all this athletic achievement would I continue on this path to becoming a Doctor of Nutrition.
+I was a natural athlete growing up on Canada’s west coast, surrounded by nature and a call to the outdoors.
+It wasn’t a difficult transition; school athlete to fitness & nutrition in college.
+I simultaneously pursued a career in fitness, personal training and competitive fitness modelling.
+Finally reaching the apex of my fitness performance, I continued my education at The Canadian School of Natural Nutrition.
+I wondered after all, would I continue on this path to becoming a doctor of nutrition and/or sports medicine…

-What ever you choose to do give yourself time, have fun and make money while you do it!
+What ever you choose give yourself time, have fun and make money while you do it!

-On October 6 2014 I visited Toronto Ontario for the first time to study Sassoon style and technique.
-After completing my certificate with Vidal Sassoon I returned three months later to live and work in the city under Sassoon stylist.
-I worked and apprenticed under Canadas top stylist and colour technicians for several two year until I was ready to peruse my own business full time.
-Making it my number one priority to offer a quality product and simple methods to salon professionals who care for curls.
-My greatest success is meeting this industry of professionals and educated consumer with knowledge and quality products that work at home and in salon.
+In fall of 2014, I visited Toronto Ontario for the first time to study Sassoon cutting style and technique.
+After completing my certificate I returned three months later to live and work in the city.
+I worked, while completing my journeyman apprenticeship in hairstyling, under Canada’s top stylist and colour technicians for an additional two years until I was ready to peruse my own business full time.

-Above I use Sassoon classic technique, Round Graduation to basically eliminate a weight line.
-For a super soft and airy finish best suited for this client.
-I love the precision of Sassoon cuts.
+Above I use Sassoon classic cutting technique in Round Graduation to eliminate a weight line and soften the effect of a bob cut.
+It’s a soft and airy finish, i think, more suitable for fine hair.
+I love the precision of a Sassoon cut. knowing what you’re going to get and finishing it to your preference is powerful.
 The use of hard and/or soft lines to define shapes and movement is genius.

-Above, is my attempt to correct a cut intended to be an angular bob.
-The client wanted to soften a dramatic, jagged angle and transition into a more traditional one length bob.
-This corrective cut produced a gradual one length bob with a soft weight line in the nape.
+Above, is my early work in salon cutting mens hair and my experience correcting a cut intended to be an ‘angular bob’.
+The client wanted to soften a dramatic and jagged angle, previously cut.
+To do that we transitioned this cut into a more traditional one length bob with soft layers.
+This corrective cut produced a gradual one length bob with a softened weight line in the nape.
 I used Sassoon lines with Graduation to blend and sculpt the shape.

-I am a stylist with specialized certification and knowledge of cosmeticformulation.
+I am a stylist with Sassoon certification and knowledge of cosmeticformula.

-My professional career continues to develop and grow with me.
+My career today includes three cosmetic formulas that work to treat and style fine, cottony curls as well as travel for collaboration and salon eduction.
 Now with over a decade of experience in the beauty industry Im honoured to be able to give something back.
-A portion of every sale, from product or service, I make is gifted back into the community for the professional growth and entrepreneurial development of others.
-As I continue to strive to meet my personal and professional goals I’m committed to having that ‘net positive’ effect on my community.
+A portion of product sales are gifted back into the community for the professional growth and entrepreneurial development of others in the industry.
+As I continue to strive and meet my professional goals in this industry, that i love so much, I’m committed to having that ‘net positive’ effect on the community.

-In my opinion good hair is healthy hair and Sheena’s brand and products work to improve the manageability and condition of curly hair.
+In my professional opinion good hair is healthy hair, Sheena’s brand and products work to improve the manageability and condition of curly hair.
 The foundation of healthy hair starts at the scalp, roots and strands of your hair.
 To achieve “Good Hair” one must understand its inherent nature and properties.
 Sheena’s approach to hair and style is simple, holistic and organic.